Ken Wu: Career

 Wu decided to pursue a professional career in banking and investments for a major American bank after college before he became more involved in Taiwanese American community works.

 Wu believes the naturally independent"(天然獨) generation are more supportive of Taiwan independence and are more willing to sacrifice for their nation for they just want to have a Taiwanese nation for the people of Taiwan.
 Wu sees the greatest challenge of Taiwan independence movement is its lack of consensus among different generations of Taiwan independence advocates.
 On US-Taiwan relations, Wu suggests Taiwan is not a pawn but a lead role.

 As FAPA Los Angeles chapter president, Wu organized genocide prevention events that aimed to commemorate February 28 Incident and further mutual understandings of various ethnic groups victimized by government oppression.

 Wu in the 2017 event stood with featured keynote speaker Rebiya Kadeer and openly support the independence movement for Taiwan and East Turkestan, and against Chinese government.

+Wu is listed in Marquis Who's Who for "leadership in civic diplomacy and cross-cultural service."
+Among other accomplishments, Who's Who honored Wu's advocacy for advancing the Taiwan Travel Act, a law which permits diplomats from the governments of the U.S. and Taiwan to travel and meet with each other.